kyma-project/lifecycle-manager/docs/technical-reference/architecture.md

 ![Lifecycle Manager Architecture](/docs/assets/lifecycle-manager-architecture.svg)

+To run, Lifecycle Manager uses the following workflow:

+1. Each module consists of its manager and custom resource.
+For example, Keda Manager and a Keda CR represent Keda module.

+2. A runtime Admin adds and/or removes modules using a Kyma CR.
+The Kyma CR repersents Kyma installation on a cluster.
+It includes a list of installed modules and their statuses.
+Lifecycle Manager watches the CR and uses the synchronization mechanism to update it on a cluster.
+Together with Kyma CR, Lifecycle Manager reads also kubeconfig Secret to access the Kyma Runtime.

+3. To manage a module, Lifecycle Manager requires a ModuleTemplate CR.
+ModuleTemplate CR contains module's metadata.
+It represents a module in a particular version.
+All ModuleTemplate CRs exist in Kyma Control Plane which is the central cluster with Kyma infrastructure.
+Lifecycle Manager uses those ModuleTemplate CRs to create a Module Catalog with ModuleTenplate CRs available for a particluar Kyma rutime.
+Lifecycle Manager creates the Module Catalog basing on labels, such as `internal`, `beta`, etc., and uses the synchronization mechanism to update the the Module Catalog porfolio.

+4. Lifecycle Manager reads a ModuleTemplate CR and creates a Manifest CR.
+The Manifest CR represents resources that make up a module and are to be installed by Lifecycle Manager.
+The Manifest CR is a rendered module installed on a particular cluster.

 ## Controllers

+Apart from the custom resources, Lifecycle Manager uses also three controllers:

 - [Kyma Controller](../../controllers/kyma_controller.go) - in active development (continuous) - Expect Bugs and fast-paced development of new features
 - [Manifest Controller](../../controllers/manifest_controller.go) - directs to the [Declarative Library](../../internal/declarative/v2), a reconciliation library we use to install all modules